Prem Devanbu's Home Page

 A Large Scale Study of Programming Languages and Code Quality in Github.

-The Version currently in ACM DL has been updated, see
+The Version currently in ACM DL is out of date, and has been revised, see

 On the Localness of Software